labapart/gattlib/README.md

 =========

 - Complete `examples/gatttool` port to GattLib to demonstrate the completeness of GattLib.
-- Support Bluez v5.x GATT D-BUS API in addition to the current Bluez v4.101 support.
 - Remove GLib dependencies to GattLib (mainly replacing GLib IO Channels by Unix Domain Socket).